embEDUx/documentation/src/usage/uboot.md

 ### Suggestions
 * Build/download a toolchain.
 This will allow you to test your build configuration locally before you push it upstream.
-For further information have a look at [Troubleshooting/Toolchain](../troubleshooting/local-testing.md).
+For further information have a look at [Local Testing](../troubleshooting/local-testing.md).

 * Have a look at the default build scripts ([generic](usage/uboot/default/generic_build),